d4wner/Vulnerabilities-Report/paid-to-read-script.md

 Well, when I pentest the official demo site of Paid To Read Script, I found some vulnerabilities here.

-##### Sensitive information leak
+#### Sensitive information leak

-When you visit the some page with wrong or invalid parameter value, you can get some sensitive information without login.
+When you visit the some page with wrong or invalid parameter value, you can get some sensitive information like absolute-path without login.

 ```
 http://74.124.215.220/~paioread/admin/userview.php?uid=3

 http://74.124.215.220/~paioread/admin/userview.php?uid=12%27

+Get absolute-path:
+/home/paioread/public_html/admin/userview.ph
 ```

 ![image](https://raw.githubusercontent.com/d4wner/Vulnerabilities-Report/master/pic/paid-to-read-script/info_leak.png)

-##### Unauthorized access:
+#### Unauthorized access:

 For example, we can vist some admin panel webpages easily , without login into the admin panel.

-By the way, we can try to iter the parameter value , then get those important sensitive user informations in the database.
+By the way, we can try to iter the parameter values , then get those important sensitive user informations in the database easily.

 Key parameter: "fn"